50+ LA homes on the map. Help us get to 100.

 Test Your Hot Water

 Hot water can accelerate plastic pipe degradation significantly compared to cold.
 Most people never think to test the hot side.
-Fill one vial cold, one vial hot — the difference can be dramatic.
+Run one test on cold tap, one on hot — the difference can be dramatic.

 🆚